bloominstituteoftechnology/node-api1-project/README.md

   - update the user document in the database using the new information sent in the `request body`.
   - respond with HTTP status code `200` (OK).
   - return the newly updated _user document_.

-### Task 2b: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/Enw3XXyb7poZ6WTpy/pXE64R7ExgXbto).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Task 3: Stretch Problems